PV Measurements, Inc. Technical Support PVM-Support@groups.ioWelcome to PVM Support!

 How to Join

 Membership in this forum is available only to users of equipment sold by PV Measurements, Inc. Apply for membership by first creating an "account" at groups.io and then requesting membership in this group.
 Next, using an email address that shows that you are associated with the institution that purchased the PVM equipment that you use, send an email to the Group Owner email address shown below.
 In it, specify the model number of your equipment, its serial number, and the approximate purchase date.
 Include photos if you're unsure of which equipment in your lab is from PVM.
+If you used a different email address to join the group, then cite that address.
 It's okay if you are not the original purchaser.

 How to Use this Forum